 The latest update includes 18 new rules, five modified rules and four new shared object rules.Thursday's release includes several new rules to protect against a decades-old vulnerability recently discovered in Windows machines.
 The bug could allow an adversary to stop the print spooler process.
 There's also coverage for CVE-2020-12648, an arbitrary code execution vulnerability in the TinyMCE HTML text editor.

 There were no changes made to the snort.conf in this release.

-Talos has added and modified multiple rules in the exploit-kit, malware-cnc, os-other, os-windows, policy-other and server-webapp rule sets to provide coverage for emerging threats from these technologies.
+Talos has added and modified multiple rules in the file-flash, file-multimedia, malware-cnc, malware-other, malware-tools, os-other, os-windows, policy-other and server-webapp rule sets to provide coverage for emerging threats from these technologies.